stuharley8/CycleGAN-Facial-Style-Transfer/README.md

 **CPU Version**
 ```
 docker pull nathandupon/dw-gan:cpu
+docker run -p 5000:5000 --name dw-gan nathandupon/dw-gan:cpu
 ```

 **GPU Version**
 ```
 docker pull nathandupon/dw-gan:gpu
+docker run -p 5000:5000 --name dw-gan nathandupon/dw-gan:gpu
 ```
-***Note***: This version requires hardware capable of running CUDA with NVIDIA drivers.
+***Note***: This version requires hardware capable of running CUDA with NVIDIA drivers, and nvidia-docker running on the host.
 If you are unsure if your hardware can run this image, please view the [CUDA base image](https://hub.docker.com/r/nvidia/cuda) for more information.
+Reference the [NVIDIA documentation](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#installing-nvidia-drivers) for information on WSL support.

 <br><br>